edgedb/rfcs/text/0002-edgedb-release-process.rst

 2. Update Docker Hub.
 This should happen automatically during the server GitHub Action release build (debian-buster).

+3. Update the DigitalOcean image.
+Instructions can be found in edgedb-deploy/digitalocean-1-click/README.md.

-3. Update the Homebrew tap.
+4. Update the Homebrew tap.

 The tap is auto-updating nightly.
 If you need to bump it faster, use the HTTP repository dispatch documented in the README of the